kshaffer/courses/theory1.md

 - **transposition** – transpose a melody from one key into another.
 - **interval ID** – identify the diatonic interval of a dyad.
 - **interval writing** – write a specified diatonic interval above or below a given pitch.
 - **triad ID** – identify root and quality of major, minor, diminished, and augmented triads.
+(This will count as a Unit III objective.)
 - **triad writing** – write major, minor, diminished, and augmented triads given root and quality.
+(This will count as a Unit III objective.)
 - **seventh ID** – identify root and quality of major, minor, dominant, fully diminished, and half-diminished seventh chords.
+(This will count as a Unit III objective.)
 - **seventh writing** – write major, minor, dominant, fully diminished, and half-diminished seventh chords given root and quality.
+(This will count as a Unit III objective.)
 - **Roman numerals** – label a triad or seventh chord with the appropriate Roman numeral given a specified key.
+(This will count as a Unit III objective.)

 **To obtain a C in this course,** a student must fulfill all D-level objectives as well as the following: